-This course undertaken in the final year of the Bachelor of Nutrition, provides you with a structured work integrated learning experience and prepares you for the nutrition workforce.
+This course, provides you with a structured work integrated learning experience and prepares you for the nutrition workforce.
 You will develop and apply knowledge, skills, and competencies appropriate to professional nutrition practice.
-You will engage in 75 hours of supervised placement to conduct a nutrition project and reflect on your learning and practice.
+You will engage in 100 hours of supervised placement to conduct a nutrition project and reflect on your learning and practice.
 At the completion of your placement, you will demonstrate skills that meet the Australian Nutrition Science Competencies, whilst incorporating ethical and professional behaviour.